 Popular activities: Mostly water sports such as swimming, windsurfing, jet skiing, and parasailing.

 Decorated with inlets created by gigantic granite boulders, this beach in Cape Point, Cape Town in South Africa, gets its name.

-It is part of Table Mountain National Park and famous for its penguin colony.
+It is part of Table Mountain National Park and is famous for its penguin colony.
 In 1982, when penguins arrived on the beach, there were only two of them.
-Now the colony has grown into more 3,000 penguins.
+Now the colony has grown into more than 3,000 penguins.